statechannels/website/server/docs/getting-started.md

 ## How does Counterfactual work?

-### For Users
+### Counterfactual Implements Virtual Channels

+Counterfactual is designed to build state-channel web apps with a [hub-and-spoke model](https://medium.com/blockchannel/state-channels-for-dummies-part-3-10b25f6c08b).
+In the hub-and-spoke model, each user already has an established ledger channel (a spoke) with a server-like entity (the hub).
+Users with established ledger channels to a common hub can participate in [virtual state channels](https://medium.com/blockchannel/state-channel-for-dummies-part-4-f3ba9d76c7c4): by cleverly allocating funds in the ledger channels, the existing network of ledger channels can behave as a new state channel between the users with its own application logic.
+In this guide, we'll use the Counterfactual framework to build a web app that implements High Roller in virtual state channels (with Playground Server as the hub).

+INSERT DIAGRAM VCHANN HERE

 Users interact with Counterfactual dapps through their wallet-enabled web browser.
-In this Getting Started Guide, we'll be using  MetaMask and the Counterfactual MetaMask plugin.
+In this guide, we'll use MetaMask and the Counterfactual MetaMask plugin.
+Once you've installed the plugin, you should be able to see your Playground Server ledger channel balance in MetaMask.
 Check out the installation guide [here](https://github.com/counterfactual/monorepo/tree/master/packages/cf-metamask-extension).

 INSERT DIAGRAM-USER HERE

-Counterfactual is designed to build web apps with a [hub-and-spoke model](https://medium.com/blockchannel/state-channels-for-dummies-part-3-10b25f6c08b).
-For us just means that each user already has an established ledger channel with a server-like entity called the Hub.
-Each user's browser wallet will contain a dedicated ethereum address that contains available funds for dapps hosted by a given Hub.
-In this guide, we'll use the Counterfactual Playground Server as our hub.
-The Counterfactual Playground Server is a free testnet hub run by Counterfactual contributors; you can sign up for a Counterfactual Playground Server account [here](https://playground.counterfactual.com/), which will create the aforementioned ledger channel.

-When two users agree to install an instance of a dapp via the Playground, the Playground will allocate funds from their dedicated addresses into a virtual channel for the dapp instance.

-INSERT DIAGRAM FUNDVCHANN HERE

-### For Developers

-Developers will use the Counterfactual framework to implement the logic of virtual state channels.
-In this Getting Started Guide, you'll learn how to

-1. designate the **application logic** for the virtual channel
-1. design the **user interface** for the virtual channel
+### Virtual State Channels as AppInstance

+At its core, Counterfactual is centered around a type of conditional transaction based on the outcome of an `AppInstance`; these applications can be installed, updated, and uninstalled between users with a shared hub.
+Each `AppInstance` install creates a new virtual state channel; uninstalling the `AppInstance` corresponds to closing the channel.

+To build the `AppInstance` for our game of HighRoller, we'll a **Counterfactual App Ethereum contract** that contains the application logic for HighRoller.
+Since this guide will focus on how to use Counterfactual to **interact** with virtual state channels, we've written and deployed [HighRoller.sol](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol) for you.

-The application logic for a Counterfactual dapp is described in a deployed Ethereum contract.
-Functionality handled includes answering the following questions:
+The application logic for a Counterfactual app must include structures and methods that answer the questions:

+1. What does state look like? \\ `struct AppState`
+1. What does an action look like? \\ `struct Action`
-1. Whose turn is it now?
+1. Whose turn is it now? \\ `function getTurnTaker()`
-2. What are the possible actions a user can legally execute?
+1. How do actions update state, and who can apply which actions to what states? \\ `function applyAction()`
-3. When is the game over?
+1. When is the game over? \\ `function isStateTerminal()`
-4. What happens to the stake when the game is over?
+1. What happens to the stake when the game is over? `function resolve()`

-In this guide, we've provided you with a deployed contract, [HighRoller.sol](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol), to use for your dapp.
-Take a quick look at **HighRoller.sol** and see if you can find how it answers questions 1-4.
+Take a quick look at [HighRoller.sol](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol) to see how it addresses each of the questions.
 We'll also run through this together in the next [section](https://github.com/counterfactual/website/blob/joey-editing/server/docs/getting-started.md#a-quick-look-at-the-contract).

-The UI and client logic for the game will be implemented in **app.js**.
-Functionality handled includes:

-1. Proposing a game to another user
-2. Accepting a proposal from another user
-3. Taking an action when it is your turn
-4. Listening for other players to take their turns
-5. Leaving a game when it’s over
+### Counterfactual Interface for Virtual State Channels

+To build the UI for our game of HighRoller, we'll use the Counterfactual framework's client library to build the `AppInstance` object and to interact with it using its own methods and through a Counterfactual `Provider` object.

 ### In this Getting Start Guide, you’ll learn how to: